 So, while she is drinking her kale/cucumber/ginger/carrots/cabbage/curcuma mixed with high sugar fruit juice (yeah but it’s an organic one!
 It’s written organic sugar on it!
 This must be freakin’ good for my health!), she is reabsorbing the toxins that were on their way through the GI tract.
 Want to know why females get estrogen imbalance?

-So, before getting a panic attack because you just ate some soya in your food and claim that you have an estrogen problem and pick up every damn anti-estrogen supplement available on the market (oh and why the hell do females start to take pharmaceutical estrogen inhibitors because they have fat on their glutes and hams…it’s really a first degree reflection, without hurting anybody…) start pooping everyday, at least two times.
+So, before getting a panic attack because you just ate some soya in your food and claim that you have an estrogen problem and pick up every damn anti-estrogen supplement available on the market (oh and why the hell does females start to take pharmaceutical estrogen inhibitors because they have fat on their glutes and hams…it’s really the first-degree reflection, without hurting anybody…) start pooping every day, at least two times.

 What if you can’t poop?
-Just take a good look at your lifestyle, your food intake, supplements etc…Lack of dietary fiber impairs elimination and encourages the growth of harmful bacteria in the GI tract.
-Fiber also counteracts beta-glucuronidase and helps with the detoxification of hormones such as estrogen.
-So most of the time, an incorrect fiber intake is responsible.
+Just take a good look at your lifestyle, your food intake, supplements etc…Lack of dietary fibre impairs elimination and encourages the growth of harmful bacteria in the GI tract.
+Fibre also counteracts beta-glucuronidase and helps with the detoxification of hormones such as estrogen.
+So most of the time, incorrect fibre intake is responsible.